-This is a collaborative post by Ellie Jo with tips to start your own business.
+This is a collaborative post by Ellie Jo with tips to start your own small business.

 Starting a small business can be difficult, but on the flip side, it can also be very rewarding.
 If you want to give yourself the highest chance of business success, then here are some tips that should help.